Happy Birthday, Sandra Cisneros, born 20 December 1954.

 - I always tell people that I became a writer not because I went to school but because my mother took me to the library.
 I wanted to become a writer so I could see my name in the card catalog.

 - They say the fluttering wings of a butterfly can disrupt the weather on the other side of the world.
 Climbing uphill carrying the sun, I thought of this.
 How I am sensitive as water, wind.
 So are we all, all human beings, all things human or otherwise.

 - The more you speak more languages, the more you understand about yourself.

-- All of my work is influenced by fairy tales, and I hope my work shows Hans Christian Anderson’s influence.
+- All of my work is influenced by fairy tales, and I hope my work shows Hans Christian Andersen’s influence.